AlreadyBored/nodejs-assignments/assignments/authentication/assignment.md

 Your task is to implement Authentication and Authorization with JWT (Access and Refresh tokens)
 - User can **signup** new account with personal login & password
-– User can **login** with personal login & password, server returns response with Access token and Refresh token (Refresh token is in advanved scope).
+– User can **login** with personal login & password, server returns response with Access token and Refresh token (Refresh token is in advanced scope).
 - **Refresh** token helps to get new pair Access/Refresh tokens (optional) – User now should use valid Access token to access  resources – When the Access token is expired, user can't use it anymore